In some fictional worlds, all the crazy (and mundane) technology is powered by a single kind of Applied Phlebotinum

-- Giant Robo: The Shizuma Drive (Explained in that it's pretty much free unlimited cheap power and it's totally scalable, subverted in that it shows you shouldn't put all your eggs in one Phlebasket.)
+- Giant Robo: The Shizuma Drive, explained in that it's pretty much free unlimited cheap power and it's totally scalable, deconstructed in that it shows you shouldn't put all your eggs in one Phlebasket.

 - The manga of Sakura Taisen included a reference to "steam mobile phones."

 - In Tower of God, everything runs on Shinsoo.

 - In LastExile, Claudia, which allows for all flying ships as well as serving as a currency.

 - Discworld: Narritivium.
 Everything traces back to it; justified by the fact that narritivium is literally story- so of course it causes everything, the Discworld is a series of books!

 - The Eastern Empire in Mercedes Lackey's Heralds of Valdemar books has become so dependent on magic for basic needs like heating that it nearly collapses when magic becomes unreliable.

 - Blake Snyder's Save the Cat! book on screenwriting specifically advises authors to do this under his Double Mumbo Jumbo theory.
 According to him, if you try to make the audience buy two separate supramundane elements it stretches the film's credibility to the breaking point.
 He pointed out a flop like Signs which asked the audience to juggle a debate over whether or not God exists and one over whether or not evil space aliens exist. note

 - While it didn't run everything, an awful lot of the heroes' technology in Buck Rogers was based on the synthetic antigravity substance "inertron."
 This is really a perfectly justifiable application of Niven's Law—if an antigravity substance existed, it would be incredibly useful; once the stuff was introduced into the series's continuity, it would be odd if it didn't start appearing in all kinds of machinery.